JacksonAllan/c_cpp_hash_tables_benchmark/docs/index.md

 * <span class="table_label">boost::unordered_flat_map</span>: This table has very fast insertions and erasures of existing keys (although, as previously mentioned, erasures leave a residual impact via the "overflow byte" mechanism).
 For looking up and erasing nonexisting keys, its performance is among the fastest tables tested.
 It is rather fast for looking up existing integer keys (but not the top contender, especially for large buckets).
 It is also very fast for looking up string keys.
 Its iteration speed is also excellent thanks to the clustering of key-value pairs within each bucket group, with only by the tables that store key-value pairs contiguously being significantly faster.
 This table's edge over most of the other tables is notably larger in the low-key-count (0 to 200,000 keys) benchmarks, which suggests that it benefits from being in the cache more than the other tables do.

 * <span class="table_label">emilib2::HashMap</span>: This table's performance is very close to <span class="table_label">boost::unordered_flat_map</span>'s performance in most benchmarks.
 The most significant difference is that lookups and erasures of nonexisting keys are considerably slower.
-This suggests that <span class="table_label">boost::unordered_flat_map</span>'s "overflow byte" mechanism may be more effective than storing the distance between each bucket and the farthest key-value pair that hashed to it when it comes to terminating unsuccessful lookups early.
 Like <span class="table_label">boost::unordered_flat_map</span>, this table's speed relative to the other tables is at its fastest in the low-key-count benchmarks.

 * <span class="table_label">ska::bytell_hash_map</span>: This table's lookups are relatively fast when it comes to integer keys (but not as competitive when it comes to string keys, probably due to the absence of a mechanism to limit key comparisons based on hash-code fragments).
 Its erasure of existing keys is also fast (albeit not as fast as the top contenders).
 However, its insertions are slow.
 Its iteration is also curiously slow even though it uses a separate array of metadata.
 The other tables tested that use a similar mechanism—including <span class="table_label">Verstable</span>, which must iterate over twice as much metadata—display significantly faster iteration.
 Moreover, how this table's reliance on an array of "jump distances" affects real-world performance when enough other work is being done between hash-table operations to flush it out of the cache remains an open question.